phronmophobic/membrane/README.md

 While these three layers are made to work together, they can also be mixed and matched with other implementations.
 For example, you could use [your favorite UI framework](https://github.com/phronmophobic/membrane-re-frame-example) and the other layers to reach another platform.
 Alternatively, you could provide your own ncurses graphics backend and leverage the ui framework and graphics model.

 For membrane to run on a platform, the only requirements are
-1) Drawing implementations for graphical primitives like drawing rectangles, text, and images
+1) Drawing implementations for graphical primitives like rectangles, text, and images
-2) An event loop that forwards events like mouse clicks and key presses to membrane and repaints
+2) An event loop that forwards events (eg. mouse clicks, key presses) to membrane and repaints

 #### Supported platforms:
 - Mac OSX